Should you worry about a mosquito that lands on you with its bum in the air?

-The water in most of Botswana’s National Parks isn’t drinkable (it isn’t often signed as such so make you ask at the entrance gate).
-And when it is drinkable, you can expect either a salty or muddy taste; and that’s after boiling.
+The water in most of Botswana’s National Parks isn’t drinkable (it isn’t often signed as such, so you ask at the entrance gate).
+And when it is drinkable, you can expect either a salty or muddy taste, and that’s after boiling.

-It’s worked well for us and even though this filter is not designed to remove salt from the water, we put it to the test and it did a decent job with only a slight salty taste to the water.
+It’s worked well for us, and even though this filter is not designed to remove salt from the water, we tested it, and it did a decent job with only a slight salty taste to the water.

-While staying in Maun, we also filled our bush camper’s water tank with purified water at Aquarite, located in both Maun and Kasane.
-It’s not expensive and we filled up our 60-litre internal tank plus a 20-litre container for a mere P160.
+While staying in Maun, we also filled our bush camper’s water tank with purified water at Aquarite in both Maun and Kasane.
+It’s not expensive, and we filled up our 60-litre internal tank plus a 20-litre container for a mere P160.